 This article was written by Holly Collins, WAVS Board Adviser.

 Each student pays tuition for the courses they take, but this only covers about 25% of the total cost.
 The remainder of the costs are covered by generous donors like you.
-By sponsoring a teacher at the WAVS School, you help cover the costs of the teacher's department and open up new opportunities in life for young people like Rosa.
+Join the One Student community and make an impact in the lives of young people in Guinea-Bissau, One Student at a time.